by Amy Scholten, MPH

 Description of the Procedure

 An incision will be made just under your rib cage or in your abdomen.
 The adrenal gland will be carefully separated from the kidney.
 The gland will then be removed through the incision.
 The incision will be closed with stitches or staples.
 A bandage will be placed over the site.

 The doctor may choose to place a tiny, flexible tube into the area where the gland was removed.
 This tube will drain any fluids that may build up after surgery.
-It will be removed within one week after your operation.
+It will be removed within 1 week after your operation.

 Immediately After Procedure

 The adrenal gland(s) will be sent to a lab to be examined.
 You will be sent to a recovery room.

 How Long Will It Take?